Project 3 for CS 371R: Information Retrieval and Web Search

 Report and Trace Files

-In your report, describe the PageRank algorithm as you have implemented it, describe how you changed the retrieval process to incorporate it and instructions to run the code.
+In your report, briefly describe the PageRank algorithm as you have implemented it, describe how you changed the retrieval process to incorporate it and instructions to run the code.
 Additionally, try several queries to get a feel for the effects of PageRank and then answer at least these two questions

 1. Does PageRank seem to have an effect on the quality of your results, as compared to the original retrieval code?
 Why or why not?